Management and security

 Managing your allotment garden

-- Hedge Cutting - For the next two years the site contractor is responsible for cutting the avenue and pathway sides of the allotment hedges twice a year.
+- Hedge Cutting - The site contractor is responsible for cutting the avenue and pathway sides of the allotment hedges once a year, in winter time.
 Tenants are responsible for cutting and maintaining internal allotment hedges and tops.
 Hedges are to be cut with the aim of keeping the existing form of the hedge and a height of about 5 feet.
 This should be done outside of bird-nesting time which is usually March to September.

 Hedges or sections of hedgerow must not to be removed or damaged in any circumstances unless authorised by STAA.

 - Clearance - All clearance works, whether this is by an allotment tenant clearing a garden or as part of general improvements to the site should be done with necessary care to minimise disturbance to wildlife and damage to site’s heritage features.

 - Disposal of Rubbish - It is a good idea to compost garden waste as it provides you with a rich growing medium for your crops.
 To help reduce waste disposal always compost and recycle where ever possible.
 Rubbish which cannot be composted or recycled can be taken to the Local Authority free waste disposal collection points either at Redfield Road in Lenton or off Arnold Lane in Gedling.

 If you have larger items and decide to arrange a skip, please don’t leave it in a place which will block access for other gardeners and don’t fill the skip higher than the height of its sides.
 No asbestos, old fridges or tyres must be put in skips, so keep an eye on your skip to make sure someone else doesn’t take unfair, and illegal, advantage of it.

 If you are unable to dispose of large items you can ask STAA for advice.
 We may be able to arrange disposal for you, but this is not always the case.
 If it is possible, the cost for this will come out of the overall allotment budget!